 - In the northern Musgrave Block the Petermann Orogeny generated large-scale east-west-trending shear zones that accommodated dextral strike-slip and north- and south-directed thrusting.

-1.3 Zoology (Of a spiral mollusc shell) with whorls rising to the right and coiling in an anticlockwise direction.
+1.3 Zoology (Of a spiral mollusk shell) with whorls rising to the right and coiling in a counterclockwise direction.

 - There are dextral species, sinistral species, and a variable species (P. suturalis-see below) all within the same genus.